WinterAxis/ESV-MD-Bible/The_Bible_esv/40_Matthew/Matt_27.md

 Pilate said to them, "You have a guard of soldiers.
 Go, make it as secure as you can."

 ###### 66
-So they went and made the tomb secure by sealing the stone and setting a guard. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+So they went and made the tomb secure by sealing the stone and setting a guard.

 ***